-3.2 Test samples.
+- 3.2 Test samples.
 A test sample shall be randomly selected and consist of a minimum of 10 parts, unless otherwise specified.
 All sample parts shall have met all the requirements of the governing specification for that part.
-Each part shall be serialized to enable pre and post test identification and comparison.
+Each part shall be serialized to enable pre and post test identification and comparison. - 3.3 Pre-exposure. - 3.3.1 Electrical tests.

-3.3 Pre-exposure.

-- 3.3.1 Electrical tests.
 Pre-exposure electrical tests shall be performed on each part as required.
 Where delta parameter limits are specified, the pre-exposure data shall be recorded. - 3.3.2 Exposure set-up.
 Each device shall be mounted unbiased and have its terminal leads either all shorted or all open.
 For MOS devices or any microcircuit containing an MOS element, all leads shall be shorted.
-An appropriate mounting fixture which will accommodate both the sample and the required dosimeters (at least one actuation foil and one CaF2 TLD) shall be used.
-The configuration of the mounting fixture will depend on the type of reactor facility used and should be discussed with reactor facility personnel.
+An appropriate mounting fixture shall be used.
+The mounting fixture shall accommodate the units-under-test as well as any required dosimeters.
+The configuration of the mounting fixture will depend on the type of facility used and should be discussed with facility personnel.
 Test devices shall be mounted such that the total variation of fluence over the entire sample does not exceed 20 percent.
-Reactor facility personnel shall determine both the position of the fixture and the appropriate pulse level or power time product required to achieve the specified neutron fluence level.

 3.4 Exposure.
-The test devices and dosimeters shall be exposed to the neutron fluence as specified.
-The exposure level may be obtained by operating the reactor in either the pulsed or power mode.
-If multiple exposures are required, the post-radiation electrical tests shall be performed (see 3.5.1) after each exposure.
-A new set of dosimeters are required for each exposure level.
+The test devices and any required dosimeters shall be exposed to the neutron fluence as specified.
+If incremental exposures are required, the post-radiation electrical tests shall be performed (see 3.5.1) after each exposure.
+If dosimeters are required, than a new set of dosimeters shall be used for each exposure level.
 Since the effects of neutrons are cumulative, each additional exposure will have to be determined to give the specified total accumulated fluence.
-All exposures shall be made at 20°C ±10°C and shall be correlated to a 1 MeV equivalent fluence.
+All exposures shall be made at 24 °C ± 6 °C and shall be correlated to a 1 MeV equivalent fluence.
+To avoid confounding NIEL effects with total ionizing dose damage effects, units-under-test shall not be exposed to a neutron fluence that causes the unit-under-test to receive a total ionizing dose in excess of 10% of its rated value.
+If necessary, the use of shielding to reduce the accompanying gamma TID exposure is acceptable.